Skip to main content

 What is the maximum file size I can compress?

 There is no file size limit.
-Compress a small thumbnail or a massive high-resolution photograph — the tool handles both.
-We built Best Answer Hub because we were tired of image compressors that cap free users at 5 MB or force daily quotas.
-Our mission is simple: give you a free tool that actually works.
+The Best Answer Hub Image Compressor handles everything from small thumbnails to massive high-resolution photographs.
+Best Answer Hub was built specifically because most free image compressors cap users at 5 MB or enforce daily quotas.
+The goal is a free tool with no artificial limits.
 For the fastest results, any image will process quickly on a modern device.

 How much can I compress an image?